Seconds Out: Hackett's departure

 When Seconds Out was announced in the press on 8 October 1977, the news coincided with Hackett's departure from Genesis.
 He had announced his decision to the group two months earlier while cuts for the album were selected and mixed.
 Collins recalled spotting Hackett on the street while on his way to the studio and offered him a lift, but Hackett declined.
 Collins found out from Banks and Rutherford that Hackett had quit.
 Hackett later said that if he had got in the car, Collins would have been the one person to make him reconsider.

-On the 1990 documentary video Genesis – A History, Banks joked that Hackett was mixed out of Seconds Out as a result.
-Although Hackett's guitar is audible, it lacks the volume of previous albums or rough soundboard mix bootlegs from the 1977 tour.

 Release

 Seconds Out was released on 14 October 1977.
 Charisma Records organised an extensive promotional campaign for the album that included double page spreads in newspapers, window displays, colour posters, and commercials on national radio.
 In the US, the album was released by Atlantic Records.
 It peaked at No. 4 on the UK Albums Chart and No. 47 on the US Billboard 200.